-LVT 2015 rosé 2012 r Les Amandines has been good recently.
+LVT 2016 rosé 2012 r Les Amandines has been good recently.
 Cyril started in 2005; Gaston, his grandfather, was a viticulteur, and his parents held the vineyards of over 20 hectares between Tavel (15 ha) and Lirac (6 ha).
 These were split between six children.
 His uncle worked the vineyards, and left the Cave de Tavel in 2005.
 The 2016 Tavel Les Gourmandines was a very true, STGT **** wine

 LVT 2015 rosé 2014 r 2014 wh Steady to good quality, modern style wines, vineyards receiving more attention recently, with good results

-LVT 2015 rosé 2015 r 2015 wh A domaine hit by the tragic, sudden death of Christophe Delorme aged 52, from a heart attack in June 2015.
+LVT 2016 rosé 2015 r 2015 wh A domaine hit by the tragic, sudden death of Christophe Delorme aged 52, from a heart attack in June 2015.
 Modern style wines, have a lot of gusto in them.
-Tavel a little less full-on than in the past, likewise the white Lirac - a more tender approach is being taken from the early 2010s.
+Tavel a little less full-on than in the past, likewise the white Lirac - a more tender approach has been taken from the early 2010s.
 The 2016 Tavel La Reine des Bois - the top Tavel - was a marvellous STGT ****(*) wine of which Christophe would have been very proud.
 The red Lirac La Reine des Bois is one of the best in its appellation, the 2015 a serene, well-filled ****(*) wine.
 The new Dame Rousse Les Vestides Tavel, created in 2013, is very good, and testament to Christophe's craft.
 The domaine is now officially organic.

 LVT 2012 rosé Traditional domaine, the top Prestige Tavel solid wine